Resize Text: |

 • For most mobile device users, the e-PC should download and display automatically;

-• For laptop/computer uses, please follow instructions on the internet browser to view and download a copy of the e-PC.
+• For laptop/computer uses, please follow instructions on your internet browser to view and download a copy of the e-PC.

 Q8.
 I have made payment for my PC renewal.
 How can I obtain a receipt?
-(Applicable to doctors who paid for their own PC fee)
+(Applicable only to doctors who paid for their own PC)

 A8.
-To print your receipt, login here to the SMC Professional Registration System and followed by the steps below:
+To print the receipt, log in to the PRS and follow the steps below:

 (iv) Print receipt under the “Remarks” column.

-SMC requires a copy of local police report made for the lost PC as supporting document.
+The SMC also requires a copy of the police report for the lost PC as a supporting document.
+The police report may be made online.
 Please upload the police report in your reprint application to expedite the processing of the application.
 The application fee is S$80.

 Q11.
 My PC has lapsed.
 How do I apply for a new PC?

 A11.
-You may apply for a new PC if you have met the CME requirements and do not have any outstanding fine for not voting at the SMC Elections (applicable to fully registered doctors only).
+You can apply for a new PC if you have met the CME requirements and do not have an outstanding fine for not voting at the SMC Elections (applicable to fully registered doctors only).

-Upon meeting the prevailing requirements, you may wish to apply for a new PC as follows:
+Upon meeting the prevailing requirements, you can apply for a new PC.
+Please prepare the documents required before you submit an application.

-(i) Login to the SMC website here to submit an application
+(i) Log in to the SMC PRS to submit an application.

 (ii) If you are working or have worked overseas, a Certificate of Good Standing (CGS) issued by the respective Medical Council(s) where you practise or have been practising prior to your application will be necessary.
 Please note that the original CGS must not exceed 3 months from its issue date when presented with your application.
-It must also be sent to the SMC directly by the overseas councils / licensing authorities.
-Please note that CGS submitted by the applicant will not be accepted by the SMC; and
+The CGS must be sent to the SMC directly via email (SMC_PCRenewal@spb.gov.sg) by the overseas councils / licensing authorities.
+Please note that CGS submitted by the applicant will not be accepted by the SMC

 (iii) If you are not in practice, please submit a letter of declaration to declare that you have not been in practice since the date of expiry of your PC.